amrnn90/breeze-nuxt/README.md

 - `verified`

-  Only logged in users with verified emails can access the page, otherwise redirect `/login` page (if not logged in) or `/verify-email` page (if logged in).
+  Only logged in users with verified emails can access the page, otherwise redirect to `/login` page (if not logged in) or `/verify-email` page (if logged in).

 - `unverified`